TITLE 41: FIRE PROTECTION

 A) submersible pumps, if already equipped with a tank containment sump;

-B) spill containment devices (replacements shall be at least 5 gallons capacity);
+B) spill containment devices (insert replacements shall be at least 3.5 gallons capacity; newly installed spill containment devices shall be a minimum of 5 gallons capacity);

 C) drop tube valves;

 i) Amended Permits.
-Granted permits may be amended only once without a new application fee.
-For all permit amendments, each change that requires a new contractor, more than minor changes to the site plan, or another engineering review to determine acceptability will require submission of a new permit application and $200 fee.
-"As-built" drawings reflecting any amendment to the site plan shall be submitted to OSFM within 10 days after the amendment.
+Granted permits may be amended twice without a new application fee.
+For all permit amendments, each change that requires a new licensed contractor, more than minor changes to the site plan, or another engineering review to determine acceptability will require submission of a new permit application and $200 fee.
+Drawings related to any amendment must be submitted to OSFM with the amendment.
 Permit amendments that circumvent newly adopted technical requirements will not be allowed.

-j) Site plans showing setback distances shall be submitted in triplicate, by the contractor listed on the permit application, to OSFM.
+j) Site plans showing setback distances shall be submitted by the licensed contractor listed on the permit application, to OSFM, along with any motor fuel dispensing permit application required by Section 175.200.
 Site plans are subject to approval by OSFM before any new construction, addition or remodeling that alters building size, when encroachment on required setbacks would occur; dispenser locations; or locations or sizes of vehicle service area or storage tanks.
 Removals, lining and upgrades that involve replacing equipment with that of identical manufacture and model do not require submission of site plans.

 k) Miscellaneous

-1) In the event that equipment requiring a permit is installed without a permit or in violation of the terms of the permit, the owner/operator will be required to do the following:
+1) In the event that equipment requiring a permit is installed without a permit or in violation of the terms of the permit, the owner/operator shall be required to do the following:

 A) Hire an OSFM licensed contractor other than the person and company who did the unauthorized/non-permitted work.